diku-dk/ap-e2024-pub/README.md

 4. Do not rename modules or otherwise modify the file tree.
 (You may add new files if you wish, although it is rarely necessary.)

+5. Your code should compile without warnings.
+(Do not achieve this by disabling warnings.)

-5. When handing in, you must hand in a complete workable program (including unmodified files from the handout).
+6. When handing in, you must hand in a complete workable program (including unmodified files from the handout).

-6. When handing in, do not include temporary build files (such as `dist-newstyle`), editor backup files, or various other computer detritus.
+7. When handing in, do not include temporary build files (such as `dist-newstyle`), editor backup files, or various other computer detritus.
 Run e.g. the `tree` command and read the file listing and ponder for each file whether it is something it makes sense to hand